 Where the Death House really stands out is its use of theme.

-Not only does the party piece together clues of the Durst family’s descent into madness, but they get a sample of the themes present within the story to come in the
+Not only does the party piece together clues of the Durst family’s descent into madness, but they also get a sample of the themes present within the story to come in the

 There is lots of foreshadowing for the story to come.
 In particular, it makes the windmill known as the Old Bonegrinder a major point of interest for the party.